 Contact: Krysta Ryzewski

 Museum anthropology and materials analysis

 The multi-faceted analysis of archaeologically-recovered materials is critical to any interpretation of human interactions and societies, past and present.
 The Department of Anthropology has a strong focus on the study of material culture from all periods.
 We offer training and research opportunities in techniques ranging from standard analytical and comparative methods to instrument-based archaeometry.
 Our laboratories are equipped with digital (polarized) microscopes, large format scanners/printers, digital photography stations, 3D imaging and printing equipment, ArcGIS and photo-editing software, and other resources.
-Beyond the Grosscup Museum, our colleagues in the Lumigen Instrumentation Center, the Department of Chemistry, and the Department of Environmental Science and Geology provide us with access to SEM/EDX microscopy, Mass Spectrometry, pXRF/X-Ray fluorescence, X-Ray Diffraction, geochemical analysis, and geophysical instrumentation.
-Our Museum also offers opportunities for digital collections work and exhibition development and design.
+Beyond the Grosscup Museum, our colleagues in the Lumigen Instrumentation Center, the Department of Chemistry, and the Department of Environmental Science and Geology provide us with access to SEM/EDX microscopy, Mass Spectrometry, pXRF/X-Ray fluorescence, x-ray diffraction, geochemical analysis, and geophysical instrumentation.
+Our Museum also offers opportunities for digital collection work and exhibition development and design.

 Contact: Tamara Bray